 There are a number of low cost options for mental health care.
 From using your health insurance or employee assistance program, to sliding scale options and community mental health clinics, finding affordable therapy is possible.
-If you need mental health care but cost is a deterrent, read on to learn about affordable options and how to access them.
+If you need mental health services but cost is a deterrent, know that you still deserve care.

 1. Know What Your Insurance Covers

 A great place to start when looking for affordable mental health care is with your insurance.
-In 2008, the Mental Health Parity and Addiction Equity Act (MHPAEA) was passed, requiring that most insurance plans offer coverage for mental health and addiction treatments similar to the coverage offered for other health conditions.1 As a result, many insurance companies now provide coverage for mental health treatment such as therapy.
+The Mental Health Parity and Addiction Equity Act (MHPAEA) requires that most insurance plans offer coverage for mental health and addiction treatments similar to the coverage offered for other health conditions.1 As a result, many insurance plans cover mental health treatment such as therapy.

 How a sliding scale fee is determined depends on the therapist/organization offering it.
 Some therapists reserve spots in their schedule for specific fees while others will use a formula to calculate a client’s fee.
 A therapist may request financial documents to help them determine the fee you will be charged while others use an honor system.
 Organizations that provide sliding scale services will likely request financial documents.